Making sense of autistic meltdowns in adults

 An autistic adult may express this loss of control by crying, screaming or physically lashing out.
 Or they may lock themself in a room, run away or shut down, even lose basic skills like their ability to speak.
 For some, meltdowns can reach crisis levels and include self-harm and suicidal ideation.
 Many autistic adults have trouble thinking and with their memory during a meltdown, and may not even recall their episode.

-What causes meltdowns in adults?
+What causes an autism meltdown in adults?

 Sometimes meltdowns have a single triggering event.
 Other times meltdowns occur after a series of smaller events pile up and become too much to handle.